51 Nurse Essentials for 2023 (That Every Nurse Should Own)

 Nurses!
 Are you looking for ways to make your shifts easier and more productive?

-You work hard enough as it is – don’t let not having the right tools and gear hold you back.
+You work hard enough as it is – don’t let not having the right supplies hold you back.
 Make sure you have everything you need to make the most of your day with this comprehensive list of nursing essentials.

 What are the best nurse essentials?

-The top nursing essentials make it easier to care for patients, stay safe and organized, save time and energy, and generally make your shift smoother.
+The top nursing essentials make it simpler to care for patients, stay safe and organized, save time and energy, and generally make your shift easier and smoother.

 Our favorites are a quality stethoscope, comfortable shoes, watch, and nurse bag.